HerrTuring/react-collection-checklist/readme.md

 - buttonsContainerClassName ( string ): Optional property to add a className to the pagination buttons' container.

 - paginationButtonsClassNames ({ buttonClassName, buttonNotFirstClassName, buttonSelectedClassName }): Optional property to add classNames to the buttons.

   - buttonClassName ( string ): A generic className added to all buttons.
   - buttonNotFirstClassName ( string ): A className that will be added to all besides the first one.
   - buttonSelectedClassName ( string ): A className that is added to the currently selected one.

+- noOverlay ( boolean ): Property that is passed through to the Item components to remove overlay that appears when checkbox is unchecked.

+- noCheckbox ( boolean ): Property that is passed through to the Item components to remove checkbox.

 #### Collection